 The company makes use of 1,000 various devices.
 One test across each of these can take a long time to conduct so in order to speed up the process, Xamarin can now run various parts of the test on a number of devices of same kind simultaneously.
 The company contains 100 devices of Nexus 5s in their labs and while using them in parallel, a test which would normally take 3 hours to complete can now be conducted in 12 minutes.
 According to the company, testing is not something which should be conducted prior to shipping the app rather it should be conducted in the entire development cycle

 Xamarin allows developers to build their apps and to test them.
 The missing component was to check what happens once the app ships which is where Xamarin Insights fit in which is the company’s analytic service app.
-This app allows the developers to monitor any errors, any exceptions and crashes which may occur in real time
+This app allows the developers to monitor any errors, any exceptions, and crashes which may occur in real time

-While there are a number of other services in the market which offer similar services and features, none full support Xamarin.
+While there are a number of other services in the market that offer similar services and features, none full support Xamarin.
 This is because none of them are built for C# apps and focus on Java and Objective-C which are the main languages used to write Android and iOS apps.
-Majority of the analytic tools only provide a narrow view of the data and in order to gain other analytics, other services need to be used.
+The majority of the analytic tools only provide a narrow view of the data and in order to gain other analytics, other services need to be used.
 This is why Xamarin Insights wishes to give its developers an overall picture of what is happening in their applications so that issues can be tracked down sooner.

 The service is likely to be in its preview stage for around 6 months and during this time, it will be available for free and for unlimited use by the developers.
 Once out of preview, a free tier will still be offered and pricing will also be offered for non-Xamarin customers who wish to make use of this part of the company’s service.